adonespitogo/node-snapback/README.md

 sudo snapback num 123
 ```

 Where `123` is the number of brtfs snapshot created by the pacman hook.
+This will also restore the corresponding EFI files in `/boot` directory.

 ## Commands